 . . . . .

 Melissa Castino Reid is a community college English teacher, mother, wife, and writer.
 She has written for the Star Tribune, Pioneer Press, Minnesota English Journal, and Hearing Magazine.
 She keeps an online journal about her daughter’s recovery from stroke called the Bus of Hope.
 In her spare time, she loves to read, spend time with family, and go for walks.
 Her new addiction is running and sugar free Red Bull.
-If you would like to read more about Rachel’s recovery, read Melissa’s blog at www.busofhope.org or send her an email at firstname.lastname@example.org and ask to be placed on the Bus of Hope.Want more handy tips and tricks to help the kids in your life?
-Then be sure to like Mama OT on Facebook, and follow on Twitter and Pinterest.
-Oh, and subscribe to Mama OT by clicking "Subscribe!" on the homepage so you can receive new posts via email and not miss out on all the great tips published here!
+If you would like to read more about Rachel’s recovery, read Melissa’s blog at www.busofhope.org or send her an email at email@example.com and ask to be placed on the Bus of Hope.Want more handy tips and tricks to help the kids in your life?
+Then subscribe to Mama OT by clicking "Subscribe!" on the homepage so you can receive new posts via email.
+And be sure to keep up with all of Mama OT's tips and info shared on Facebook, Twitter, and Pinterest!